bmeurant/technical-docs/software-architecture/architectural-patterns/pipe-filters.md

     *   **Transformer:** Modifies the input data (e.g., converting format, encrypting).
     *   **Tester:** Checks data against one or more criteria and may discard it or route it differently.
     *   **Aggregator:** Collects and combines multiple data points into one.
 3.  **Pipe**: The connector that links the filters.
 It is a unidirectional channel that moves data from one filter to the next.
-In distributed systems, a pipe is often implemented with a **[[asynchronous-messaging|Message Queue]]** to provide buffering and asynchronicity.
+In distributed systems, a pipe is often implemented with a **[[message-queue|Message Queue]]** to provide buffering and asynchronicity.
 4.  **Sink**: The final destination for the data after it has passed through the entire filter chain.
 Examples: a database, a file, a user interface.

 **Typical Data Flow:**